gunderaosavalagi/JavaScript/README.md

 Tic-Tac-Toe Game

-This is a simple, interactive Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
-The game allows two players to compete in the classic Tic-Tac-Toe format directly in the browser.
-Player 1 uses the "X" symbol, while Player 2 uses the "O" symbol.
-Players take turns clicking on available squares to place their mark, with the game updating the status to reflect whose turn it is and determining if there's a winner or a draw.
-You can restart the game at any time to play again.
-To use the game, simply clone the repository by running git clone https://github.com/yourusername/tic-tac-toe.git and open the index.html file in your browser to start playing.
-The project is powered by HTML for layout, CSS for styling, and JavaScript for the core game logic.
-Contributions are welcome, and if you have any questions, feel free to reach out through my GitHub profile or email.
+Description
+This project is a simple and interactive Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
+It allows two players to compete against each other in the classic game of Xs and Os.
+The game is responsive and provides a clean, user-friendly interface.

+Features

+Two-player game mode.
+Dynamic game board with clickable cells.
+Real-time updates to display the winner or declare a draw.
+Reset button to start a new game.
+Responsive design that works across various devices.

+Technologies Used
+HTML: To structure the game interface.
+CSS: For styling and layout.
+JavaScript: To implement the game logic and interactivity.

+How to Play
+Open the game in any modern web browser.
+Player 1 starts by clicking on any empty cell to place an "X".
+Player 2 follows by clicking on an empty cell to place an "O".
+The game continues until a player gets three of their symbols in a row (horizontal, vertical, or diagonal) or the board is full.
+A message will announce the winner or declare a draw.
+Use the "Reset" button to play again.

+Project Structure
+Tic-Tac-Toe/
+│
+├── index.html       # Main HTML file
+├── styles.css       # Stylesheet for the game
+├── script.js        # JavaScript file containing game logic
+└── README.md        # Project documentation

+Setup Instructions
+Clone the repository or download the source code.
+Open index.html in a web browser to run the game.

+Future Enhancements
+Add an AI opponent to enable single-player mode.
+Implement sound effects and animations for a more engaging experience.
+Track the score across multiple games.